hoelzro/lua-procure/README.md

 ====================================================

 *NOTE*: I intend to change this name very soon; I wanted to get some code down first, so I haven't had to chance to think of a good one.
-Suggestions welcome!
+Suggestions are welcome!
+Please keep in mind that as a result, I will rename the repository on Github once I've settled on a good name.
+So if you're tracking my progress, don't be alarmed if it disappears. =)

 This library is a pure Lua implementation of `require()`.
 It exists as a reference for people experienced in Lua but not C and would like a code-based way of looking